Figure 1: Tomato trichomes

 Leaf trichomes are reflective.
 They can reflect visible, UV, near-infrared, and infrared radiation away from a plant.
 Inside a trichome, there are additional light-absorbing compounds such as flavonols, that further shield the plant from light.
 How much light the trichomes can reflect depends on density.
 On a slightly “furry” plant, trichomes can cut light penetration by ~9%.
 A very furry plant can experience light reductions of ~40%.

-Trichomes are either glandular or non-glandular (Figure 4).
-This article will focus on the glandular form because this is where a cannabis plant produces and store cannabinoids and terpenes (Figure 2).
+Trichomes are either glandular or non-glandular.
+This article will focus on the glandular form because this is where certain plants produce and store cannabinoids and terpenes (Figure 2).
 There are two ways to increase trichomes on a plant.
 The first is to increase the size of individual trichomes, and the second way is to increase the density (amount) of trichomes.
-There is limited research into the relationship between cannabis trichome production and light.
+There is limited research into the relationship between a trichome production and light.
 For this reason, our discussion about trichomes will also include other plant species, such as mint, thyme, and olive, which have trichomes with high terpene content.